 It is one of the best multi-stage CO2 regulators on the cheap side that I know of.

-Due to its triple-stage design, this CO2 regulator is well-composed enough to withstand turbo-charge pressure without ever breaking or releasing excess CO2 if things get out of control.
+Due to its dual-stage design, this CO2 regulator is well-composed enough to withstand turbo-charge pressure without breaking or releasing excess CO2 if things get out of control.

 Its strength makes it suitable for smaller nano tanks with demanding aquarium plants.

-The FZONE Triple Stage CO2 Regulator comes with an instruction manual to ease the work of setting up and further use.
+The FZONE Dual Stage CO2 Regulator Mini comes with an instruction manual to ease the work of setting up and further use.

 The package includes all the necessary tools and kits as well.